Porges/ways-to-play/src/games/chuhong/index.md

 The rewards are given in terms of <span lang="zh">帖</span> <span lang="cmn-Latn-pinyin">tiē</span> which here has a meaning of a stake (determined before playing the game) which is won or lost to a central pot.
 Alcoholic drinks or sexual favours could also be used as stakes, and this is mentioned in the original instructions.

-My version of the rules is as follows: on a player’s turn they roll all four dice, and repeat this until they roll at least one {%cdice 4%} or another of the special scoring combinations.
+My version of the rules is as follows:{%fn%}My only source for the method of play is @KKChuhong, so this description might be somewhat inaccurate; I read neither modern nor middle Chinese!
+I know for certain that the introductory section of the book is not properly included here.{%endfn%} on a player’s turn they roll all four dice, and repeat this until they roll at least one {%cdice 4%} or another of the special scoring combinations.
 If it is an instant win or loss they take or pay that many stakes to the central pool.
 If the result is a ‘dice competition’ then they compare the number (sum of the three other dice) to the previous ‘dice competition’ result.
-If their roll is higher they win 2 stakes, if equal then they win 1 stake, and if lesser, they pay 1 stake.{%fn%}My only source for the method of play is @KKChuhong, so this description might be somewhat inaccurate.
-I know for certain that the introductory section of the book is not properly included here.{%endfn%}
+If their roll is higher they win 2 stakes, if equal then they win 1 stake, and if lesser, they pay 1 stake.

+{%aside%}Some translations below are from @BettingOnEmpire [p.
+42] or @GameOfLeaves [p.
+402].{%endaside%}

-There are special outcomes for rolling quadruples, ‘red’ triples, or two pairs:
+Firstly, there are special outcomes for rolling quadruples, ‘red’ triples, or two pairs:

 <table class="table table-sm">
 <thead>